17-year-old kills sixth grader, wounds five others in Iowa school shooting, police say

 “We all just jumped,” Kares said.
 “My band teacher looked at us and yelled, ‘Run!’
 So we ran.”

 Kares and many others scrambled out past the football field, as people yelled, “Get out!
 Get out!”
-She said she heard additional shots as she ran, but didn’t know how many.
+She said she heard additional shots, but didn’t know how many.
 She was more concerned about getting home to her 3-year-old son.

-Zander Shelley, 15, was in a hallway when he heard gunshots and dashed into a classroom, according to his father, Kevin Shelley.
-Zander was grazed twice and hid in the classroom before texting his father at 7:36 a.m.
+Zander Shelley, 15, was in a hallway when he heard shots and dashed into a classroom, according to his father, Kevin Shelley.
+Zander was grazed twice and hid in the classroom before texting his father.

 Kevin Shelley, who drives a garbage truck, told his boss he had to run.
 “It was the most scared I’ve been in my entire life,” he said.